EMODnet/seadog/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of seadog is to hold checklists for EMODnet data products, and to facilitate their use.
+The goal of seadog is to hold checklists for [EMODnet data products](https://github.com/EMODnet/EMODnet-Biology-Project-Template-cookiecutter), and to facilitate usage of those checklists.

 ## Installation